 The Hero/Victim Archetypes

 One final one, we all know the Aesop Fable about the fox and the grapes.
-He jumps and jumps and jumps all day to try and grab the grapes and at the end of it all says, ah I didn’t want them anyway.
+He jumps and jumps and jumps all day to try and grab the grapes, he doesn’t reach them in the end and he says, ah sure, look, I didn’t want them anyway.
 Now, you see what he’s doing here?
 He’s playing the hero to himself because he’s giving himself an excuse why he didn’t want the grapes but we all know it’s the victim who’s really speaking because he’s trying to excuse why he wasn’t able to get the grapes.
 Actually, I’m the hero, I don’t want them, no mate, you’re pulling the wool over your own eyes and giving yourself a lame excuse because you can’t face the truth.

 A Final Question